 In the context of business process modeling, workflow development uses workflow models to capture and visualize the relevant information of processes.
 The workflow modeling process itself typically follows a four-stage approach: Information Gathering, Business Process Modeling, Workflow Modeling, and Implementation, followed by Verification & Execution.

 By utilizing workflow modeling as part of business process modeling techniques, organizations can streamline their processes and ensure efficient task management.
 Workflow diagrams, which are often created through software like Creately, serve as an intuitive tool for capturing, analyzing, and optimizing workflows.
 With predefined templates, businesses can easily get started with designing and refining workflows.
-You can get started easily using our workflow diagram templates.
+You can get started easily using our workflow diagram software.

 12. Simulation